-Meet the makers and make an affordable investment in beauty at the second Sydney edition of this fair for emerging artists
+Meet the makers and make an affordable investment in beauty at the fourth Sydney edition of this fair for emerging artists

 ICYMI: art fairs are the driving force of the contemporary art world – from London’s Frieze and New York’s Armory Show to Switzerland’s pioneering Art Basel.
 Usually they’re like massive expos where commercial galleries buy a booth and spruik their wares: artworks.

 The Other Art Fair is different.
 Founded by British events and exhibitions producer Ryan Stanier in 2010 as an alternative to Frieze, the fair showcases emerging artists who aren’t represented by a commercial gallery.
-The Fair made its Sydney debut in 2015.
-Eighty artists and 8000 visitors later, they’re returning in 2016 – with a new location and a larger line-up and venue (Commune in Waterloo).
+The Fair made its Sydney debut in 2015, returning in 2016 with a larger line-up and venue (Commune in Waterloo).

-Artists selected include Celeste Wrona, Joe Helmore, Mark Collis, Sarah Beetson, Chrysa Koukoura, Martine Vanderspuy and Kirsten Jackson.
-Works will range from around $100 upwards, and span prints and works on paper, paintings, sculpture and photography.
+Last year, works ranged from around $100 upwards, and spanned prints and works on paper, paintings, sculpture and photography.